Public Policy Priorities

 The National Alliance on Mental Illness of Mississippi (NAMI MS) is a grassroots mental health organization dedicated to building better lives for Mississippians affected by mental illness.
 Through education, support, and advocacy we strive to eliminate the pervasive stigma of mental illnesses, effect positive changes in the mental health system, and increase the public and professional understanding of mental illnesses.
 To this end, NAMI MS advocates for policies that increase access to appropriate treatment and supports that enable children and adults to achieve their hopes and dreams.
-NAMI MS has established the following policy priorities for the 2017 legislative session.
+NAMI MS has established the following policy priorities:

 1. EXPAND ACCESS TO QUALITY MENTAL HEALTH CARE.